Written By Nik Koulogeorge

-It could be due to the biological nature of [biological] women or the fact that women’s groups are (relatively) newer than their all-male peers.
-Whatever the reason, women’s groups will likely suffer more than all-male groups.
-A recent example comes from Harvard, where a now-defunct university policy which penalized members of single-sex clubs led to the “decimation” of women’s groups at that school.
+It could be due to the biological nature of [biological] women or the fact that women's groups are (relatively) newer than their all-male peers.
+Whatever the reason, women's groups will likely suffer more than all-male groups from a general ban on social organizations.
+A recent example comes from Harvard, where a now-defunct university policy that penalized members of single-sex clubs led to the "decimation" of women's groups at that school.

 The same effect can already be seen in AGL.
 Members of sororities reportedly make up the bulk of those disaffiliating from Greek Life.
 It is the Panhellenic Council at Tufts University, and not its IFC, which is postponing recruitment due to the assertions of AGL supporters.

 That being said, it is interesting to read the quotes and stories detailing poor sorority member experiences.
 FSL professionals often hold NPC sororities on a pedestal.
-It is now more clear than ever that the “sororities do things the right way” mantra is wildly out-of-touch.
+That "sororities do things right" mantra is out of touch.

-Here’s a thought: A group of men disaffiliate from an IFC organization.
+Here's a thought: A group of men disaffiliates from an IFC organization.
 Heeding the advice of AGL advocates, they create a culturally-based organization.
-It’s all about being Irish-American, and is even whiter, more exclusive, and less engaged with the wider campus community than the fraternity they just quit.
+It's all about being Irish-American and is even whiter, more exclusive, and less engaged with the wider campus community than the fraternity they just quit.

-We must acknowledge the fact that “culturally-based” is not a synonym for “black or brown.”
-Movements like AGL actually encourage IFCPH organizations to retreat further into religious or “cultural” identities.
-That would probably make them even less likely to include those whom they supposedly disenfranchise.
+We must acknowledge the fact that "culturally-based" is not a synonym for "black or brown."
+Furthermore, we must acknowledge that "social" organizations are, by the nature of connecting people through common beliefs and traditions, "cultural" organizations.
+Movements like AGL actually encourage IFCPH organizations to retreat further into religious or "hereditary" identities.
+That would probably make them less likely to include those whom they supposedly disenfranchise.